 My journey is not over, and I continue to study, learn and improve daily.
 I do not believe I am unique … I truly believe that with the right mindset and tools, anyone can do what I have done!

-I hope you can find value and perhaps find inspiration in my story, my podcasts and wish you well on your own personal wellness journey.
+I hope you can find value and perhaps inspiration in my story, my podcasts, and wish you well on your own personal wellness journey.